Cc19245/LVI-SAM-Easyused/README.md

      roslaunch lvi_sam KITTI.launch
      ```

    - Play existing bag files.
-If you want to use KITTI dataset, you need to get rosbag files firstly.
+Please note that you must use **KITTI raw dataset** rather than KITTI Odometry dataset, because the latter's IMU frequency is too low.
+If you want to use KITTI raw dataset for LVI-SAM, you need to get rosbag files firstly.
 You can get it refer to [LIO-SAM/config/doc/kitti2bag](https://github.com/TixiaoShan/LIO-SAM/tree/master/config/doc/kitti2bag).
 Here we use KITTI_2011_09_26_drive_0084_synced raw data to get rosbag file.
 The transformed rosbag file can get at [this link](https://1drv.ms/u/s!AqYajE_ft9lwg0tuhqyZqd4MUjqp?e=hnvkZo).

      ```
      rosbag play kitti_2011_09_26_drive_0084_synced.bag